esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ## Basic steps

-The images you receive can be the raw data for machine learning.
+Datasets of images you receive can be the raw data for machine learning.
 If you are extremely lucky they can be used without much effort, however in many projects the majority of time spent in building machine learning is spent cleaning up and preparing data.
 The quality of the data used will have a profound impact on the quality of the models built.

 One of the first steps towards building a model is simply looking at both some of the data and metadata by hand.